How to Choose a Personal Trainer

 NCCA uses a peer reviewed process to: establish accreditation standards; evaluate compliance with the standards; recognize organizations/programs which demonstrate compliance; and serve as a resource on quality certification.
 Certification organizations that submit their programs for accreditation are evaluated based on the process and products, not the content, and are therefore applicable to all professions and industries.

 It is the responsibility of each respective organization to pursue NCCA accreditation.
 So far, ten fitness organizations have achieved NCCA status for at least one or more of their fitness related certifications.
 It is a time-consuming, expensive, and most likely, tedious process.
-The organizations that have achieved status are all long-standing organizations that were already respected in the fitness field.
+Those that have achieved status are all long-standing organizations that were already respected in the fitness field.
 You can be sure the educational content contained within their exams is valid, up to date, and challenging.
 So check your trainer’s standard personal fitness certification and additional certifications to ensure that they are from one or more of the following:

 - American College of Sports Medicine (ACSM)